Panel Data Analysis using Stata

 Prerequisites: You must be familiar and comfortable with the mathematical material assumed in an advanced undergraduate econometrics class such as the material in appendices A--E in Introductory Econometrics 5th edition by Jeffrey Wooldridge.

-Note: Before enrolling, potential participants in this workshop should review the preliminary course syllabus which can be found in the lower section of this page.
+Note: Before enrolling, potential participants in this workshop should review the preliminary course syllabus which will be added to the lower section of this page in the near future.

 Fee: Members = $1500; Non-members = $3000

 Date(s): July 7 - July 11